Divinemonk/notes-for-hackers/osint/test_osint_skills/image_osint.md

 ## Questions

-1. When was this building opened?
+1. When was this building _opened_?

-2. Where is this building located?
+2. Where is this building _located_?

-3. What is the name of this building?
+3. What is the _name_ of this building?